 Let’s face it.
-For the triathlete woman, hair is a REAL challenge come race day!
-Not only are more photos going to be snapped of you achieving your PR time (I have confidence in my fellow racers) than most other days of the year, but you’re also going to look like a half-drowned rat with matted hair knotted to your face in all of them.
-Oh, joy!
+For most women, hair is a REAL challenge on race day!
+No matter if you are doing a couch-to-5k or you are a seasoned triathlete, you want to look good!
+There will be more photos going to be snapped of you than most other days of the year.
+You don’t want to look like a half-drowned rat with matted hair knotted to your face in all of them.

 We’re beasts on the course, but we’re beautiful ladies, too!
 So, why can’t we look like a sexy beast ON the course?
 I’ve made it my mission to look good during an Ironman.
 IT IS POSSIBLE.
 And, I’m here to share my TESTED triathlon race-day-hair with you!

 I have long hair.
 It is down below my chest.
 It is layered (meaning hello braiding problems).
 Therefore, come race day, I’ve always just done the single braid.
-Yes, the single braid works, but that’s also why you’ll look like every other girl on the course.
-EVERYONE does the single braid and let’s face it, not everyone looks awesome in a single braid.
-It’s not a hairstyle you’d probably wear at any other time.
+Yes, the single braid works, but you look like every other girl on the course.
+Plus, not everyone looks awesome in a single braid.
 Plus, I am just over it.
 So, I did my research and found lots of other options for us that are:

 - and most importantly, can fit under a cap, be shoved under a helmet, and not fall apart on the run.

-Then, I wore these hairstyles in my training (swim, bike, running, and agility/crossfit training) and took a post workout photo of my hair.
+Then, I wore these hairstyles in my training (swim, bike, running, and agility/crossfit training) and took a post-workout photo of my hair.
 The pictures below are of me testing all these hairstyles over the course of 2 weeks – through the BAD workouts and the good!
-Now, I am posting the winning styles here for you!
+Now, I am posting the winning hairstyles for race day here for you!

 For this style, french braid 2 or 3 tiny braids on each side of your head and secure with a clip, temporarily.
 French braid one large braid down the middle, eventually working in your small braids into the main braid.